zahrag/BIOSCAN-1M/README.md

 python main.py --resize_image --resized_image_path <path_to_resized_images> --resized_hdf5_path <path_to_resized_hdf5>
 ```

-To use our cropping tool, run the following,
+To use our cropping tool, download the available checkpoint **BIOSCAN_Insect_crop_tool_checkpoint.ckpt** stored
+in a designated directory **BIOSCAN_1M_Insect_checkpoints/crop_tool_checkpoint** ensuring accurate path configuration
+to the checkpoint_path in the main.py script and run the following,
 which creates and saves cropped images and their resized versions:

 ```bash
 python main.py --crop_image --cropped_image_path <path_to_cropped_images> --resized_cropped_image_path <path_to_resized_cropped_images>
 ```

-By setting --cropped_hdf5_path and --resized_cropped_hdf5_path, cropped images and resized cropped images will be saved in HDF5 file format as well.
+By setting --cropped_hdf5_path and --resized_cropped_hdf5_path,
+cropped images and resized cropped images will be saved in HDF5 file format as well.

 ###### <h3> Classification Experiments
 Two image-based classification experiments were conducted, focusing on the taxonomy ranking of insects.